ZeyuMiao97/Complex-InversE-torch/README.md

-# ED-SimplE-torch
+# Complex-InversE-torch
 Run ED-SimplE with Pytorch
 # Summary
-This software can be used to run ED-SimplE on datasets FB15k-237 and WN18RR with Pytorch.
+This software can be used to run Complex-InversE on datasets FB15k-237 and WN18RR with Pytorch.
 # Installation
 1. Install PyTorch using Anaconda.
 2. Install the requirements `pip install -r requirements.txt`